How to enter BIOS mode on Mac and what to do with it

 How to maintain and protect your Mac

 If you don’t already have CleanMyMac X on your Mac, you can download it for free here.
-It’s very easy to install by following the instructions on the screen.
-When it’s finished installing, just double-click it in your Applications folder to launch it.
+It’s effortless to install by following the instructions on the screen.
+And it’s compatible with Apple silicon Macs.
+Double-click it in your Applications folder to launch it when it’s finished installing.

 - Choose the Maintenance module in the sidebar.